 A subset of machine learning that relies on neural networks with many layers of neurons.
 In so doing, deep learning employs statistics to spot underlying trends or data patterns and applies that knowledge to other layers of analysis.
 Some have labeled this as a way to “learn by example” and a technique that “perform[s] classification tasks directly from images, text, or sound” and then applies that knowledge independently.
 Deep learning requires extensive computing power and labeled data, and is used in medical research, automated vehicles, electronics, and manufacturing, among other areas.

 The speed, scope, and timing of technology innovation today is often decided not by government officials but by coders, software designers, and corporate executives.
-Digital sovereigns set the rules of the road and terms of service for consumers.
+Digital sovereigns are independent from governments and therefore make the rules of the internet based on their market power.
 What they decide, directly or indirectly, has far-reaching consequences for those using their software or platform.
 The power of business decisionmakers raises important governance questions regarding who should decide on matters affecting society as a whole and the role that policymakers, consumers, and ethicists should play in digital innovation.

 Connecting frontline people with others who have differing skills and getting them to work together to solve problems.
 Distributed collaboration differs from current governance paradigms that emphasize hierarchical, top-down decisionmaking by those who do not always have relevant knowledge about the issues being addressed.
 The new model takes advantage of the fact that a range of skills are needed to resolve technology issues, and those skills are located in different subject areas and organizational parts.
 Rather than keeping AI expertise in isolation, distributed collaboration brings together software and product designers, engineers, ethicists, social scientists, and policymakers to draw on their respective expertise and integrate their knowledge to solve pressing problems.